devlooped/DependencyInjection.Attributed/readme.md

 Note you can also register the same service using multiple keys, as shown in the `EmailNotificationService` above.

+> Keyed services are a feature of version 8.0+ of Microsoft.Extensions.DependencyInjection

 ## How It Works